MicrosoftDocs/minecraft-creator/creator/Reference/Content/SchemasReference/Schemas/minecraftSchema_geometry_1.16.0.md

                             }
-                            float "inflate" : opt // Grow this box by this additive amount in all directions (in model space units), this field overrides the bone's inflate field for this cube only. bool "mirror" : opt // Mirrors this cube about the unrotated x axis (effectively flipping the east / west faces), overriding the bone's 'mirror' setting for this cube. object "uv" : opt // This is an alternate per-face uv mapping which specifies each face of the cube.
+                            float "inflate" : opt // Grow this box by this additive amount in all directions (in model space units), this field overrides the bone's inflate field for this cube only. bool "mirror" : opt // Mirrors this cube about the unrotated x axis (effectively flipping the east / west faces), overriding the bone's 'mirror' setting for this cube. array "uv"[2] : opt
+                            {
+                                float "<any array element>" // Specifies the upper-left corner on the texture for the start of the texture mapping for this box.
+                            }
+                            object "uv" : opt // This is an alternate per-face uv mapping which specifies each face of the cube.
 Omitting a face will cause that face to not get drawn.
                             {
                                 object "north" : opt // Specifies the UV's for the face that stretches along the x and y axes, and faces the -z axis.